prescriptions per day

 Patients find it tough to get refills, have to wait in queues.
 This is not feasible for seniors or terminally ill patients.

-We will study users and create an easy-to-use application that truly cuts the pharmacy queue for patients and makes refills hassle-free.
+We will study users and create an easy-to-use eRx application that truly cuts the pharmacy queue for patients and make refills hassle-free.

 We don’t want to build another pill delivery aggregator.

-It will be a mobile pill-delivery app for patients, and a web app back-end for pharmacists.
+It will be a mobile pill-delivery app for patients, and a customized eRx solution for pharmacists.

 We want to keep the app free for patients but need to charge pharmacists.